jfmherokiller/customllvm/llvm/docs/GettingStarted.rst

       info.
    #.
 Only needed if you want to run the automated test suite in the
       ``llvm/test`` directory.
    #.
+If you want to make changes to the configure scripts, you will need GNU
+      autoconf (2.60), and consequently, GNU M4 (version 1.4 or higher).
+You will also need automake (1.9.6).
+We only use aclocal from that package.
+   #.
 Optional, adds compression / uncompression capabilities to selected LLVM
       tools.